Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 • Vitamin B12 (cobalamin)

-Each vitamin has its own unique function, but together they work to keep your cells healthy and functioning properly.
+Each vitamin has a unique function, but together, they work to keep your cells healthy and functioning properly.
 A deficiency in any of these vitamins can cause a variety of symptoms.

 Toxicokinetics